WSWUP/AeroEvap/docs/source/tutorial.rst

     >>> A.run(sensor_height=4, timestep=600, variable_names=names)

-After the calculations are complete three new time series will be added to the :attr:`Aero.df` dataframe: ‘E’, ‘Ce’, and ‘VPD’ which are open-water evaporation (mm/timestep), bulk transfer coefficient, and vapor pressure deficit
+After the calculations are complete three new time series will be added to the :attr:`.Aero.df` dataframe: ‘E’, ‘Ce’, and ‘VPD’ which are open-water evaporation (mm/timestep), bulk transfer coefficient, and vapor pressure deficit
 (kPa).

     >>> A.df[['E', 'Ce', 'VPD']].head()